-If you happen to be over the age of 50, it’s a good idea to keep your upper pecs firm and lifted – so that your nipples don’t start crawling down toward your belly button.
+If you happen to be over 50, it’s a good idea to keep your upper pecs firm and lifted – so that your nipples don’t start crawling downward toward your belly button.
 Gravity and time have a way of doing that.

 The good thing about the fly exercise is that – unlike presses – it doesn’t take a ton of weight to engage the chest muscles.